bt3gl/building_blog/content/wargames_narnia.md

 ### What's the Stack

 A Stack is an *abstract data type* that has the property that the last object placed will be the first object removed.
-This is also known as *last-in/first-out queue* or *LIFO*.Two of the most important operations in a Stack are *push* and *pop*.
+This is also known as *last-in/first-out queue* or *LIFO*.
+Two of the most important operations in a Stack are *push* and *pop*.

 You can think of a stack of books: the only way to reach the book in the bottom (the first book that was pushed) is by popping every book on the top.
 To learn how to write a Stack in Python, take a look at my notes on [Python & Algorithms].
 I also made the source code available: [here are some examples].

 The memory Stack frame  is a collection of (stack) frames.
 Every time a process calls a function, it  alters the flow of control.
 In this case, a new frame needs to be added and the Stack grows downward (lower memory address).

-If you think about it, a Stack is the perfect object for a process: the process can push a  function (its arguments, code, etc.) into the Stack, then, in the end, it pops everything, back to where it started.
+If you think about it, a Stack is a perfect object for a process: the process can push a  function (its arguments, code, etc.) into the Stack, then, in the end, it pops everything, back to where it started.